 The cement planter has a removable plug in the bottom of the pot to allow for drainage, which any plant-care enthusiast knows is an important aspect of a pot.
 This kit will not only enhance your space but allows your Valentine the fun of planting their arrangement of succulents however they want!
 Since it includes care instructions, it’s also the perfect gift for a houseplant or succulent beginner.

-The Princeton Architectural Press also sells a set of flat cards and envelopes that feature, a 20th-century landscaper.
+The Princeton Architectural Press also sells a set of flat cards and envelopes that feature the work of Beatrix Farrand, a 20th-century landscaper.
 She would preserve hundreds of flowers from her garden in Maine by pressing and archiving them, and she created an array of private gardens during her lifetime.
 These thick cards showcase prints of these pressed flowers, giving them a unique appearance.
 For your flower-loving Valentine, these cards will be a perfect gift to write notes on, send in the mail, or hang up as artwork around your home (without the responsibility of caring for the pressed flower itself).

 These ideas will surely please any plant nerd in your life, whether it’s for Valentine’s Day, a birthday, or just because!
 With these starting points, you’ll have a good idea of what they love and what you can get them in the future to satisfy both their love of plants and their curious nature.